ECB's Draghi sees second half euro zone recovery

 But the central bank will not be satisfied before the real economy is also aided by central bank actions, Draghi added.

-"At the end of July, we announced the OMT program, which turned out to be very helpful in removing the tail risk for the euro as such," Draghi said.
+"At the end of July, we announced the OMT programme, which turned out to be very helpful in removing the tail risk for the euro as such," Draghi said.

 "Are we satisfied with that?
 I think, to say the least, the jury is still out, because all in all we have not seen equal momentum on the real side of economy, and that's where we have to do much more."